sangramdesai123/Lost_In_Space/README.md

 # Lost_In_Space
-spaceship game in javascript using canvas for fun.
+spaceship game in javascript using canvas.